alfaafan/kitameraki_recruitment_alfaafan/README.md

 # Programming Test for Kitameraki Developer Position
 This is a repository for Kitameraki recruitment process.
 This project is divided into 2 parts.
 You can click links below to navigate to the project's branches.

+For part one, the assignment is to create the backend of a Task Management App.
+The application allows users to add, view, update, and delete tasks.
+I use Node.js with express framework, and mongoDB with mongoose ODM for the backend.

+For part two, the assignment is to implement basic authentication and authorization using JWT for the API created in part one.

 ## Branches
 - [Part One](https://github.com/alfaafan/kitameraki_recruitment_alfaafan/tree/part_one)
 - [Part Two](https://github.com/alfaafan/kitameraki_recruitment_alfaafan/tree/part_two)